 The Council of Nicaea – first ecumenical council of the Christian church – established the date of Easter when it met in Turkey in the year 325 A.D.
 By ecclesiastical rules set centuries ago, there are 35 dates on which Easter can take place.
 The earliest possible date for Easter is March 22 and the latest possible date is April 25.

 Easter can never come as early as March 21, however.
 That’s because, by ecclesiastical rules, the vernal equinox is fixed on March 21.
 That’s in spite of the fact that in the 21st century (2001 to 2100) every March equinox after the year 2007 will fall on March 19 or March 20.
-In 2020, the equinox falls on March 20, according to clocks in Greenwich, England.
-But this equinox comes on March 19 for those in North American time zones.

 Moreover, an ecclesiastical full moon does not necessarily happen on the same date as an astronomical full moon.
 Therefore, it’s possible for an ecclesiastical Easter and an astronomical Easter to occur on different dates, as well.